 Between the hours of 6:00 a.m. and 10:00 p.m., whenever the outside temperature is below 55 degrees Fahrenheit, we plan to maintain a temperature of at least 68 degrees Fahrenheit in residential spaces.
 Between 10:00 p.m. and 6:00 a.m., we plan to keep residential spaces at a minimum of 55 degrees Fahrenheit, when the outside temperature is below 40 degrees Fahrenheit.

-Each building has different devices that monitor both outside and inside temperatures to insure that we comply with these guidelines.
+Each building has different devices that monitor both outside and inside temperatures to ensure that we comply with these guidelines.
 As with all types of equipment, heating equipment may fail and need repair from time to time, and we appreciate your cooperation when heating or boiler repairs are being made.
-If you have any heating complaints, please complete a Maintenance Request Form and inform your Superintendent or Director of Residential Services.

 If you have no heat or hot water and a notice of service interruption has not been posted in the building, please follow the procedures for Emergencies and Urgent Off-Hour Problems.